INFINITY-R13/Py-Day89/README.md

 - Add new tasks
 - Mark tasks as complete/incomplete
 - Delete tasks
+- Filter tasks by All, Active, or Completed
-- Clean, modern UI with gradient background
+- Beautiful light pink theme with gradient background
 - SQLite database for persistent storage
+- Responsive and modern UI

 ## Installation